sdeeg-pivotal/rabbitmq-jms-samples/rabbitmq-jms-boot-cli/README.md

 ##Running

 The client is a Java application.
-It is "self-executing", meaning you can run it with the java -jar command.
+It is self executing, meaning you can run it with the java -jar command.

 eg:
 ```
 java -jar target/rabbitmq-jms-boot-cli-0.0.1-SNAPSHOT.jar
 ```

-(The sample parameter sets assume this as the command)
+(The sample parameter sets below are passed to this command)

 ##Parameters